View Monika Coker's Obituary on PostandCourier.com and share memories

 |

-Monika Victor Coker Johns Island - Monika Victor Coker, 78, of Johns Island, South Carolina, widow of William "Bill" Coker entered into eternal rest Monday, June 3, 2019.
-Her Memorial Service will be held Saturday, June 8, 2019 in Faith Lutheran Church, 3374 Maybank Hwy, Johns Island at 3:00 p.m.
+Monika Victor Coker Johns Island - The Memorial Service for Monika Victor Coker will be held Saturday, June 8, 2019 in Faith Lutheran Church, 3374 Maybank Hwy, Johns Island at 3:00 p.m.
 The family will receive friends from 2:00 p.m. until the time of the service.
 Arrangements by J. HENRY STUHR INC., WEST ASHLEY CHAPEL.
-Monika was born May 7, 1941 in Berlin, Germany, daughter of the late Werner Victor and Margaret Victor.
-She was a faithful member of Faith Lutheran Church and a member of the Bridge Club of Charleston where she achieved the highest honor.
-She is survived by her daughter, Sandra Coker Loy (Mark) of Johns Island, SC; two grandchildren, Caroline Guthrie (Angus), John Matthew Loy, Jr. and two great-grandchildren, Dottie and Penny.
-Small arrangements will be accepted, or a donation is encouraged in her name to Faith Lutheran Church, 3374 Maybank Hwy, Johns Island, SC 29455 and/or Coastal Center Parents Guardian Association ( Coastal Center PGA), 9995 Miles Jamison Rd, Ladson, SC 29456.
+Small arrangements will be accepted, or a donation is encouraged in her name to Faith Lutheran Church, 3374 Maybank Hwy, Johns Island, SC 29455 and/or Coastal Center Parents Guardian Association (Coastal Center PGA), 9995 Miles Jamison Rd, Ladson, SC 29456.
 A memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston